MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/dpm-notifications.md

 A system's SubsystemCount and a subsystem's MetadataCount can change with PEP/BSP updates.
 SubsystemIndex can change every time the OS boots.

+>[!IMPORTANT]
-Important  The PEP cannot ignore this notification.
+>The PEP cannot ignore this notification.
 The PEP is receiving this notification because it responded to the PEP_DPM_QUERY_SOC_SUBSYSTEM_COUNT notification for this PlatformIdleStateIndex with a non-zero SubsystemCount.

 To send a PEP_DPM_QUERY_SOC_SUBSYSTEM notification, PoFx calls the PEP's AcceptDeviceNotification callback routine at IRQL < DISPATCH_LEVEL.